Over a quarter of the 13.3 million disabled people living in the UK say that they do not frequently have choice and control over their daily lives.

 There are 3 key groups of people that our charity has a direct impact on :

-Everyday we see the impact of our adventure residential courses for our participants.
+Everyday, we see the impact of our adventure residential courses for our participants.
 It’s no secret that pushing yourself out of your comfort zone can work wonders for personal development.
-There are also a number of studies which show the benefits of being outdoors for mental health.
-People with additional needs, don’t often have the opportunity to experience outdoor adventure activities.
-So for them it’s no exaggeration to say that a trip to Bendrigg can be truly life changing.
+There are also a number of studies which show the benefits of being outdoors, particularly for mental health.
+People with additional needs, don’t often have the same opportunities to experience outdoor activities, for them it’s no exaggeration to say that a trip to Bendrigg can be truly life changing.

-Family members, teachers or carers often attend a residential alongside the participant – they too can gain a huge amount from the experience and by seeing this person achieve through adventure it often changes their perception of just what the person is capable of.
+Family members, teachers or carers often attend a residential alongside the participant – they too gain a huge amount from the experience.
+Seeing the participant achieve through adventure often changes their perception of what the person is capable of.

 Volunteers really do get back what they give to Bendrigg.
 It can be a truly rewarding experience seeing the changes in our participants from their arrival day to the day they leave.
 People who volunteer often share the positive messages, increased knowledge and perceptions about the capabilities of disabled people into their working and home life too.
 This helps us in our wider mission to create a more inclusive world.